 I have long been a fan of traditional mudroom cubbies when it comes to storing kids coats, backpacks, shoes, and gear.
 But I had never considered this brilliant idea of taking the coat closet located near the main entryway and turning it into a mudroom nook!
 You can see exactly how this blogger did it over at 11 Magnolia Lane!

-But if you are looking for a more traditional “locker style” concept for your entryway- I love these that would work beautifully for 2 kids!
+But if you are looking for a more traditional “locker style” concept for your entryway- I love these that would work beautifully for two kids!